Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Introduction

+In addition, IRS can be applied in various scenarios, such as: multi-user multiple-input single-output communication system \cite{guo2020weighted}, and multi-IRS-assisted cell-free network \cite{zhang2021ajoint}, respectively.
+In \cite{guo2020weighted}, the authors applied fractional programming (FP) and the non-convex block coordinate descent to obtain a smooth solution.
+In \cite{zhang2021ajoint}, FP was applied by transforming the non-convex function through a multidimensional complex quadratic transform, thus optimizing the beamforming vectors through an alternating optimization structure.

-However, due to the double fading effect of the reflected channel link between the transmitter and the user, passive IRS helps to achieve a limited gain in secrecy performance compared to the case without IRS.
-As active IRS emerges, the double-fading effect can be broken completely.
+However, due to the double fading effect of the reflecting channel link between the transmitter and the user, passive IRS helps to achieve a limited gain in rate performance compared to the case without IRS.
+In order to compensate for the serious dual-path loss in the cascade channel, the passive IRS need to be equipped with thousands or ten thousands elements to achieve significant passive beamforming gain \cite{najafi2020physics}.
+Moreover, for the traditional passive structure, IRS can only adjust the phase of the incident signal, which limits the gain brought by beamforming.
+As active IRS emerges, the double-fading effect can be broken completely due to the fact that it is capable of amplifying and reflecting the incident signal simultaneously.
 In the active IRS-assisted multi-user system \cite{xu2021resource}, the reflection matrix of the IRS and the beamforming vector of the BS were jointly optimized with the objective of minimizing the transmission power of the BS.
 To deal with the nonconvex design problem, the authors proposed the bilinear transformation and inner approximation methods.
 In \cite{zhi2022active}, the authors derived the optimal power distribution between the transmit signal power of the BS and the output signal power of the IRS, and the results showed that active IRS was superior if the power budget was not very small and the number of IRS components was not very large.
+In an active IRS-assisted single-cell wireless network \cite{li2022active}, a hybrid Gamma distribution was applied to obtain the average signal-to-noise ratio at user fading.
+With a fixed budget and a small number of reflected cells, active IRS obtained higher throughput than passive IRS.